 Gosport celebrities past and present

 Phil Shulman, vocalist, sax and trumpet player with Simon Dupree and the Big Sound, was born in Glasgow but moved to Portsmouth early in his life.
 During the Dupree years he lived in Portsmouth, as did his brothers Ray and Derek (Simon Dupree).
-After leaving Gentle Giant, which the Shulmans formed after the Big Sound, Phil went back to teaching, and then, until a few years ago, he ran the Rainbow's End gift shop in Stoke Road Gosport with his wife.
+After leaving Gentle Giant, which the Shulmans formed after the Big Sound, Phil went back to teaching, and then ran the Rainbow's End gift shop in Stoke Road Gosport with his wife.
 Now retired and living in Hardway.
-For more about the Shulmans and Gentle Giant visit blazemonger website.
+For more about the Shulmans and Gentle Giant visit blazemonger www.blazemonger.com/GG

 Mike Hugg (Hug) hails from Gosport and was the drummer with Manfred Mann, and the co-founder of the group.
 He co-wrote the hit single 5-4-3-2-1, which was also the theme tune for Ready Steady Go.
 He had a hit single under the name Highly Likely with the theme song for Whatever Happened to the Likely Lads sitcom (What Happened To You).

 Marcus Patric, actor.
 Gosport born and bred and bred Marcus (Patrick Gosling) starred in Hollyoaks and Echo Beach.
-Winner of 71 Degrees North (TV 2010) website
+Winner of 71 Degrees North. https://peoplepill.com/people/marcus-patric

 Diane Keen lived and went to school in Gosport.
-Cuckoo Waltz (TV sitcom), 1975, film Nowhere in Africa, 2001, BBC's Doctors 2010. website link
+Cuckoo Waltz (TV sitcom), 1975, film Nowhere in Africa, 2001, BBC's Doctors. website link to BBC page

-Keith Allen lived in Gosport and went to Brune Park school.
+Keith Allen lived in Gosport while his naval father was based in the area and went to Brune Park school.
 Martin Chuzzlewit (TV series 1994), Bodies (TV 2004), Robin Hood (TV 2009 - Sheriff of Nottingham).
-Gosport and Brune Park are mentioned in his biography Grow Up. website link
+Gosport and Brune Park are mentioned in his biography Grow Up. website link to IMDB

 Wally Barnes was a promising boxer as a boy in Gosport in the 1930s, but he chose football and went on to play for Southampton and Arsenal (FA Cup winning side 1950), and internationally for Wales.

 Lilian Harry, author, born and bred in Gosport, and some of her wartime romantic novels are set in Portsmouth.
 Lilian now lives in Dartmoor.
-The Girls They Left Behind, PS I Love You, Wives and Sweethearts, to name but a few of her books. website link
+The Girls They Left Behind, PS I Love You, Wives and Sweethearts, to name but a few of her books. www.lilianharry.uk

-Philippa Gregory, author − Wideacre, A Respectable Trade, The Other Boleyn Girl, The White Queen.
-Philippa was a reporter for the Portsmouth News in the early 1980s and was based in the Gosport branch office in the High Street.
+Philippa Gregory, author − Wideacre, A Respectable Trade, The Other Boleyn Girl, The White Queen et al. Philippa was a reporter for the Portsmouth News in the early 1980s and was based in the Gosport branch office in the High Street.
 Her byline in those days was Pippa Gregory. www.philippagregory.com

 something not correct? please email